This post may contain affiliate links. Please read our disclosure policy.

 Baked separately from the bird, this sourdough stuffing recipe is similar to a traditional dressing.
 But if you prefer a more traditional stuffing, you can bake it inside the bird instead.
 Either way it’s a dish that’s sure to keep your dinner guests coming back for more.

-Ingredients You Need to Make Sourdough Stuffing
+Ingredients for Sourdough Stuffing

 Sourdough Stuffing Ingredients on a white marble board.